 As women, we often devote so much of our resources to other people and tasks, and we forget to make ourselves a priority.
 But when we let our well run dry, we can’t show up as our best selves.

 So you might choose to use the moon as a way to practice self-care and self-love and make sure you’re giving to yourself so that you can then give to others from an abundant place.

 Create full moon rituals, spells and ceremonies that feels good to you and support you.
 Forget about everything else you’ve heard—this is all that matters.

 Enjoy it.
 Have fun.
 Play.
 Experiment.
 Make magic.
 There is no right or wrong way to do this.

 The moon and her cycle will always be here for you to work with over and over again.

 We also created a very special full moon kit that includes a digital journal and guided meditation to help you work with the energy of the full moon.

 And if you’re looking for a guide on what to do on a new moon, check out this article on creating a new moon ritual.

 I’d love to know what your full moon rituals look like.
 How do you love to celebrate a full moon?
-Let me know in the comments below!
+Share your full moon ritual ideas and spells in the comments below!